brandur/sorg/content/drafts/redis-cluster.md

-If a node in a Redis Cluster receives a command for a key in a slot that it doesn't handle, it makes no attempt to forward that command to get a success, and instead tells the client to try again somewhere else.
-It sends back a `MOVED` response with the address of the node that can handle the operation:
+If a node in a Redis Cluster receives a command for a key in a slot that it doesn't handle, it makes no attempt to forward that command to get a success.
+Instead, the client is told to try again somewhere else.
+This comes in the form of a `MOVED` response with the address of the new target:

 ```
 GET foo
 -MOVED 3999 127.0.0.1:6381
 ```

-During a cluster rebalancing, slots can migrate from one node to another, and `MOVED` is an important signal that servers use to tell a client its local mappings of slots to nodes are stale.
+During a cluster rebalancing, slots migrate from one node to another, and `MOVED` is an important signal that servers use to tell a client its local mappings of slots to nodes are stale.

-TODO: Diagram of `MOVED`.
+!fig src="/assets/redis-cluster/moved-redirection.svg" caption="A slot migrating from one node to another."

 Sending `MOVED` to a client instead of having the server try to transparently retrieve the result from a sibling is